The Compass Project: Critical reception

 Chad Huculak of the Edmonton Journal favourably reviewed "South Album", describing it as "precision-polished, with tracks expertly crafted to land on radio stations and playlists".
 He added that while there "isn't much experimentation or pushing of musical boundaries" on the album, it is nonetheless "some of the best music [Kissel has] produced in his career".
-Alan Cackett of NEO Music stated that the "South Album" is "certainly full of singalong songs that swim around and around your head hours after you’ve stopped listening," but framed the album as "passable," adding that it needed more songs like "Line in the Sand" to become an "essential listen".
-Andrew Ingram of Front Porch Music described the "South Album" as a "fantastic introduction" to the entire project, stating that it is "a showcase of Kissel’s songwriting ability and the authentic country sound that his fans have come to love".
+Alan Cackett of NEO Music stated that the "South Album" is "certainly full of singalong songs that swim around and around your head hours after you've stopped listening," but framed the album as "passable," adding that it needed more songs like "Line in the Sand" to become an "essential listen".
+Andrew Ingram of Front Porch Music described the "South Album" as a "fantastic introduction" to the entire project, stating that it is "a showcase of Kissel's songwriting ability and the authentic country sound that his fans have come to love".

+James Daykin of Entertainment Focus referred to the "East Album" as "a masterclass of meaning and melody," adding that "harmonies are used sparingly but effectively and there's enough drama and passion to keep you hitting repeat over and over again."
+An uncredited review from All Country News stated that the "East Album" is "proof that care and creativity go along way," naming "Sanctuary" and "Ten Years from Now" as standout tracks.

+Daykin described the "West Album" as "a must-listen for country music enthusiasts, delivering a genuine and immersive experience from start to finish".
+Huculak favourably reviewed the "West Album", calling it a "straight-forward, traditional country record".
+He added that the album "hews close to that classic, blue-collar country music that sounds heavenly coming from an AM radio station.

+In the 2025 Canadian federal election, Kissel endorsed the Conservative Party of Canada; his song, "Our Home", was the Conservative campaign theme song.